DJCEL/VirtualDJ-LocalJSON-Win64/README.md

 # VirtualDJ-LocalJSON-Win64
 A VirtualDJ Online Source plugin for Windows 64-bit

 It uses the [JsonCpp](https://github.com/open-source-parsers/jsoncpp) package.
+You can download and install JsonCpp using the [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager.
 We advise you to use the static library.
-You can download and install JsonCpp using the [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager:

 ```powershell
 git clone https://github.com/Microsoft/vcpkg.git